core-wg/oscore/draft-ietf-core-object-security.md

 The Recipient Context contains the following parameters:

 * Recipient ID.
-Variable length byte string identifying the Recipient Context.
+Non-negative integer used to identify the Recipient Context and to assure unique nonces.
+Length is determined by the AEAD Algorithm.
 Its value is immutable once the security context is established.

 * Recipient Key.
 Byte string containing the symmetric key to verify messages received.
 Derived from Common Context and Recipient ID.
 Length is determined by the AEAD Algorithm.
 Its value is immutable once the security context is established.